Moduli of weighted stable marked cubic surfaces: Introduction

 \subsection{Acknowledgements}

 I would like to thank Patricio Gallardo and Luca Schaffler for encouraging me that this project was a worthwhile endeavor.
-I also thank Izzet Coskun for helpful conversations and feedback.
+I also thank Izzet Coskun, Maria Angelica Cueto, Patricio Gallardo, and Donggun Lee for very helpful conversations and feedback.